zw0610/zw0610.github.io/notes-en/oneapi.md

 # Hurry! oneAPI

-It has been a while since Intel announce its ambitious project: oneAPI, a set of libraries and toolkit that is expected to fill the gap between machine learning ops and optimized kernel execution on a wide diversity of devices.
+It has been a while since Intel announced its ambitious project: oneAPI, a set of libraries and toolkit that is expected to fill the gap between machine learning ops and optimized kernel execution on a wide diversity of devices.

 ## DL Framework

-Let's take a brief review of what a dl framework does:
+Let's take a brief review of what a deep learning (dl) framework does:

 ![dl_framework](./oneapi/dl_framework.svg)

-Like the graph indicates, algorithm researchers use dl APIs provided by frameworks to portrait what the graph looks like, dynamically or statically.
-Here we saved the words for what a *graph* is in deep learning models.
+Like the graph indicates, algorithm researchers use dl APIs provided by dl frameworks to portrait the graph, dynamically or statically.
+Here we save the words for what a *graph* is in dl models.

-In the perspective of machines, the graph details the data, which we usually identify as *tensors* in deep learning, and the operations processing data.
-To allocate data and execute the ops on specific devices, such like CPU, (AMD/NVIDIA/Intel) GPUs and other accelerators, a compiler is required to translate the ops into what .
-Given the facts that most deep learning engineers prefer the Python API from a framework, and dl frameworks prefer C++ as an efficient programming language to describe what the operation actually does, the ops are usually defined in a combined style of Python and C++, where the python works as a glue.
+In the perspective of machines, the dl model details the data, which we usually identify as *tensors* in deep learning, and the operations processing data.
+To allocate data and execute the ops on specific devices, such like CPU, GPUs and other accelerators, a compiler is required to translate ops into specific machine code.
+Given the facts that most dl engineers prefer Python API from a framework, and dl frameworks prefer C++ as an efficient programming language to describe what the operation actually does, the ops are usually defined in a combined style of Python and C++, where the python works as a glue.

 Of course, for better performance, the compiler mentioned above is also expected to automatically optimize the actual execution of kernels for specific devices.
 For example, the dl framework or its compiler need to figure out the best algorithm for a convolution operation, the hyper-parameters when executing the algorithm, such as the tile size, number of threads, size of L2, etc.